-Submit audition videos from both categories above.
-Recordings must be live performances with an instrumental partner(s).
+Submit audition videos from categories A and B. Recordings must be live performances with an instrumental partner(s).
+Videos may be uploaded or linked from youtube or vimeo.
 Applicants wishing to submit alternative repertoire must request permission from the collaborative piano artist instructor.
-Please direct your inquiries to Pei-Shan Lee, firstname.lastname@example.org.
+Please direct your inquiries to Pei-Shan Lee at email@example.com.

-A personal résumé detailing your musical background and concert activities.
+A personal résumé detailing your education, musical background, and concert activities.

 A “collaborative” repertoire list, detailing all duo sonatas, concerti, and character pieces previously studied.
 Please organize the repertoire first by instruments (violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, and chamber music), then by composers in alphabetical order.
 Place an * next to pieces you have performed in public.

 Letter of Recommendation

 You will need to provide your recommenders email address.
 Please tell them to expect an email from SlideRoom requesting an electronic submission of your recommendation.

 Select top applicants admitted to the Collaborative Piano program will receive full fellowships (free tuition/fees/room/board).
 In addition, applicants not awarded the full fellowship may be admitted to the instrumental program where scholarships are available.

 Non-refundable application fee